uzair17611/uzair17611/README.md

 # 💫 About Me:
 I am a seasoned MERN (MongoDB, Express.js, React, Node.js) stack developer with 1.5 years of hands-on experience in web development.
 Proficient in building both the front-end and back-end of web applications, you excel in creating responsive user interfaces using React and designing robust server-side logic with Node.js and Express.js.
 I have expertise extends to database design, API development, and web security implementation.
-With a strong foundation in version control and problem-solving, you are well-equipped to tackle complex web development projects.
+With a strong foundation in version control and problem-solving, I am well-equipped to tackle complex web development projects.

 ## 🌐 Socials: